AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 ## Approval process {#approval-process}

+Each step of a delivery can be subject to approval in order to ensure full monitoring and control of the various processes of the campaign: targeting, content, budget, extraction, and sending a proof.

 >[!NOTE]
 >
->You need to check that the reviewers have the correct rights for approving.
+>You need to check that the reviewers have the appropriate rights for approving.
 Also check that their security zone is correctly defined.

-Each step of a delivery can be subject to approval in order to ensure full monitoring and control of the various processes of the campaign: targeting, content, budget, extraction, and sending a proof.

 Notification e-mails are sent to the Adobe Campaign operators who are designated reviewers to inform them of an approval request.